2014 United States Grand Prix: Race

-The race began before 107,778 people at 14:00 Central Time Zone (UTC−06:00), in dry and sunny weather with an air temperature of 23 C and a track temperature between 31 and 34 C. Every driver, bar Vettel, Kvyat and Hülkenberg, started on the soft compound tyres.
+The race began before 107,778 people at 14:00 Central Time Zone (UTC−06:00), in dry and sunny weather with an air temperature of 23 C and a track temperature of between 31 and 34 C. Every driver, bar Vettel, Kvyat and Hülkenberg, started on the soft compound tyres.
 The trio began on the medium compound tyres.
 A strong cross wind cutting through turns three and five caused cars to oversteer.
 When the race began, Rosberg maintained the lead into the first corner.
 Hamilton. who put his car at an angle towards Rosberg, stayed in second.
 Wheelspin dropped Bottas behind his teammate Massa.
 Alonso attempted to pass Bottas into turn two for fourth but slowed in doing so.
 Ricciardo also had wheelspin, and fell behind the Ferrari and McLaren cars.
 He remained on the outside and overtook Button, Räikkönen and Magnussen before turn 12.
 Pérez glimpsed space to Sutil's left but the extra speed needed to drive alongside caused him to slide into the rear of Räikkönen's car.
 Räikkonen was able to continue but Pérez ploughed into Sutil.
 As Sutil spin, he hit Pérez again; both their front wheels interlocked and damaged their suspensions.

 Sutil's race was over but Pérez drove his damaged car into the pit lane to retire.
 The incident necessitated the safety car's deployment to allow track marshals to remove debris.
 Both McLaren cars, Hülkenberg, Gutiérrez and Vettel made pit stops for the medium tyres.
 The safety car was withdrawn at the end of lap four and racing resumed with Rosberg leading Hamilton.
 The duo pulled away from Massa in third who held off his teammate Bottas.
 Alonso locked his rear wheels, and Ricciardo switched lines to pass him for fifth as he narrowly avoided hitting the rear of Bottas's car.
 Alonso and Ricciardo were alongside through turn two with Ricciardo keeping fifth by driving onto the artificial grass, causing Alonso to slow through the turn three and four switchback.
 Räikkönen held off Maldonado's attempts to pass as Vergne unsuccessfully tried to overtake Maldonado into turn one.